-Great Gift Books for Kids Ages 1 to 3
+The Best Books For Children Ages 1 to 3

 Nothing is more important to a child's intellectual development than reading.
-Resist the temptation to sit your kid in front of the television for as long as you possibly can and instead spend time with them each day reading a book to them and your child will reap the rewards.
+Resist the temptation to sit your kid in front of the television.
+For as long as you possibly can, spend time with them each day reading a book to them.
+Your child will reap the rewards.
+I guarantee it.
 These are some great books to start with in developing your child's love for reading.

 The Going to Bed Book

 I've read this one so many times that I can recite it from memory, as can many parents.
-More than any other, this book was the central read in my son's bedtime ritual and one of his first words was exclaiming "exercise" when Sandra Boyton's silly animals finished brushing their teeth and head upstairs.
+More than any other, this book was the central read in my son's bedtime ritual.
+One of his first words was exclaiming "exercise" when Sandra Boyton's silly animals finished brushing their teeth then head upstairs.
 A wonderful book that's easy to read and helps kids with phonics, like so many rhyming books.

 The Foolish Tortoise

-Eric Carle has a number of kid's books, both ones that he's illustrated and ones that he's written.
+Eric Carle is the author of a number of kid's books.
+He's also an illustrator.
 My sense is that "The Mixed-Up Chameleon" is the most popular of his books, but I much prefer this one.
 The former is kind of cute because it's obvious that kids had a hand in developing the story.
-With this one, the narrative is much more clear - about a tortoise who decides to leave his shell so that he can be faster, only to find that he still isn't fast enough and ultimately realizes he should have appreciated his shell more.
+With this one, the narrative is much more clear.
+It's about a tortoise who decides to leave his shell so that he can be faster.
+Only, he finds that he still isn't fast enough.
+Ultimately, he realizes he should have appreciated his shell more.

 Llama Llama Red Pajama

-This book is a recent discovery for us and came at a perfect time because I've always had trouble getting my son to let me leave the room as he's falling asleep.
-I've mostly had to sit there until he falls asleep.
-I think I can credit this book, and the cute story of a llama throwing a fit because he's trying to go to sleep and his mother is downstairs, with helping my son understand that just because we're not in the room, we're still right there.
+This book is a recent discovery for us.
+It came at a perfect time.
+I've always had trouble getting my son to let me leave the room as he falls asleep.
+I've mostly had to sit there until he's out.
+I think I can credit this book, and the cute story of a llama throwing a fit.
+Because he's trying to go to sleep and his mother is downstairs, Llama becomes upset.
+It helped my son understand that just because we're not in the room, we're still right there.

 Guess I Much I Love You